dm03514/blog/nogroup/technical-interviews-level-setting/README.md

 - Asks clarifying questions
 - Verifies solution runs / works (for a coding exercise)

 It's important that these are objective and can either be hit or missed.
-Consider some technical interviews that ask questions about specific technologies like,
+Consider some technical interviews that ask questions about specific technologies like:

+- What are some common HTTP verbs and how are they typically used in REST API's?
+- How would you request that a server return an API call results in JSON format?
+- Which request header is used to transmit credentials to a server?

+What would a candidate answering "I don't know" to any of these questions indicate about the candidate?
+What if they were only able to list 2 of the request verbs?
+5?
+Because of how expensive interviewing is, there's a huge opportunity cost to asking questions like this during technical interviews.
+Invariants are used to prune candidates in an objective fair and high fidelity way.

 ## Gradients